eadwinCode/django-ninja-extra/docs/docs/tutorial/api_controller_route.md

 it gives a name to an endpoint which can be resolved using `reverse` function in django. default: `None`

 -  ### **`permissions`**
-defines collection route permissions. default: `None`
+defines collection route permission classes. default: `None`

 Most of these parameters are what is used in creating and endpoint in Django-Ninja, but it has been abstracted here to be for the same purpose on APIController class

 ## **Async Route Definition**
 **Django-Ninja-Extra** `route` class also supports async endpoint definition.
-This is only available on Django > 3.0
+This is only available on Django > 3.0.

 For Example

 ```python